The Art of Imperfection

 Leonardo da Vinci

-We can learn how to be creative from the examples of great masters.
-Leonardo da Vinci, for example, had a place for both rough experimentation in his notebooks and refined excellence in his finished paintings.
-He wasn’t afraid of being different or risking failure while pursuing innovative ideas.
-Although many of his attempts failed, like his dream of creating the first flying machine, his investigations into the unknown set the foundations for many discoveries that were centuries ahead of his time.
+One of the best ways to learn about creativity is to study the example of great masters.
+Leonardo da Vinci, for example, was a creative genius in many fields, but especially painting and engineering.
+He wasn’t afraid of being different while pursuing innovative ideas.
+Although many of his attempts failed—like his dream of creating the first flying machine—his plans and models set into motion an inspiring foundation for inventions and discoveries that were centuries ahead of his time.

 We can hardly presume to fill the shoes of Leonardo da Vinci.
-But you can still have a creative renaissance in your own life by learning from his example, and even his mistakes.
-And since creativity is a necessary and practical part of problem-solving, this will unlock new possibilities in all areas of your life.
-Despite what your inner critic might say, maybe you can also sing, draw, sculpt, paint, and write—or at least learn how.
-You don’t have to be perfect to start (or to finish).
+But you can still have a creative renaissance in your own life by learning from his example, and even from his mistakes.
+And since creativity is a necessary and practical part of problem-solving, these lessons will unlock new possibilities in all areas of your life.

 Write Drunk, Edit Sober

-Secondly, every project calls for a certain type of creativity.
+Lesson two: Every project calls for a certain type of creativity.
 Some projects call for more intuitive skills, like emotional awareness, imagination, and narrative.
 Other projects call for more analytical skills, like careful observation, scientific testing, and logical analysis.
-But Renaissance leaders like Leonardo showed us that the most rich have a blend of both, like the way that he studied anatomy, geometry, and lighting to make his paintings look as realistic as possible, while also showing the inner psychology and emotions of his subjects through their body language.
+Renaissance leaders like Leonardo showed us that the most rich have a blend of both, like the way that he studied anatomy, geometry, and lighting to make his paintings look as realistic as possible, while also showing the inner psychology and emotions of his subjects through their body language.
+But it’s very likely that certain projects call for one type of creativity more than the other.

 Defining Perfectionism over Time

 There’s a difference between perfectionism and meticulousness.
-Meticulousness is when you do high-quality, detailed work, while keeping your ambitions within the jurisdiction of your ability.
+Meticulousness is when you do high-quality, detailed work, and you don’t go too far outside the jurisdiction of your current ability.
 By continually doing your best, your abilities will grow organically, and you’re be able to better and better work in time.
-But perfectionism is the pursuit of unrealistic levels flawlessness from start to finish, and is usually motivated by feelings of insecurity about what other people think about you.
-You want to show perfection in order to avoid judgment or rejection.
+Perfectionism is the pursuit of unrealistic levels flawlessness—from start to finish—and is usually motivated by feelings of insecurity about what other people think.
+In other words, the need for immediate perfection is subconsciously driven by the need to avoid judgment and rejection.
 While meticulousness shows that you care about the work itself, perfectionism shows that you care about looking good according to the perceived standards of others.
-One is authentic while the other is imitative.
+One is authentic while the other is instinctual.

 Throughout history, society’s ideas of success have changed, and therefore, the particular ways that people try to be perfect have changed, too.
 But the core psychology has always remained the same.
-Whatever people are trying to be—whether it’s noble, innovative, or influential—you feel compelled to show these same qualities perfectly, fearing that any flaw will prove your inadequacy.
-Perfectionism, then, is wearing a mask that is shaped according to the perceived ideals of society.
-Even though it might not fit you, the hard contours of this mask are held in place by the pressure to be the best.
-The inner hope is to keep your vulnerabilities safe from view.
+Whatever people are trying to be—whether it’s powerful, pure, or distinguished—you feel compelled to show the same qualities “perfectly”, fearing that any flaw in your armor will expose your hidden inadequacy.
+Perfectionism, then, is wearing a mask that is shaped for the perceived ideals of society.
+Even though it might not fit you, the hard contours of this mask are held in place by the pressure of competition in a sometimes-ruthless world.

 Let’s look at what perfectionism looked like during the Medieval period, the Renaissance, and today.